Kim vows to boost North Korea nuclear arsenal

 The parade occurred on Monday during celebrations for the founding anniversary of North Korea’s armed forces, state news agency KCNA said on Tuesday.

-It comes as Pyongyang has stepped up weapons tests and displays of military power amid stalled denuclearisation talks with the United States and an incoming conservative administration in South Korea.
+It comes as Pyongyang has stepped up weapons tests and displays of military power amid stalled denuclearisation talks with the US and an incoming conservative administration in South Korea.

 “The nuclear force of the republic must be ready to exercise its responsible mission and unique deterrence any time,” Mr Kim told the gathering, according to KCNA.